 “You realize you are LITERALLY playing a Devil’s advocate right now!”

-We soon left Mississippi Delta behind and drove into Louisiana.
+We soon left the Mississippi Delta behind and drove into Louisiana.
 The last stop on our itinerary was New Orleans.
 Although we were visiting it on the Fourth of July holiday, New Orleans is not quite your typical American city.
-The city, sitting atop of swamps with colonial architecture of its French Quarter, is hardly American.
+The city, sitting atop swamps with the colonial architecture of its French Quarter, is hardly American.
 Yet, New Orleans gave the world the most American of all music genres - jazz.
-Jazz is a true embodiment of American freedom.
-Unlike European classical music with its rigid cannons and rules, where musicians obediently sit in front of music score sheets with a conductor, a person with all authority, directing the entire ensemble with a baton, and where the hierarchy of importance is drawn even between the first and the second violin, jazz is pure freedom and improvisation.
+Jazz is a true embodiment of America.
+Unlike European classical music with its rigid canons and rules, jazz is all about freedom and improvisation.

-Fueled by Hurricane cocktails (another creation of New Orleans), we spent the evening in the French Quarter joyously walking on Bourbon and adjacent streets in a festive crowd of fellow Americans celebrating the nation’s independence.
-Instead of bar hopping, we did the most appropriate thing in New Orleans – hopping from one jazz club to another.
-With the holiday fireworks loudly exploding in the sky, we simply followed the sound of a trumpet from street to street, taking in wild notes and atmosphere of every club.
-I made a mental note to myself that I want to return to this city for its legendary New Orleans Jazz Festival.
+Fueled by Hurricane cocktails (another creation of New Orleans), we spent the evening in the French Quarter joyously walking on Bourbon Street in a festive crowd of fellow Americans celebrating the nation’s independence.
+Instead of bar hopping, we did the most appropriate thing in New Orleans - jazz club hopping.
+With the holiday fireworks loudly exploding in the sky, we simply followed the sound of a trumpet from club to club, taking in the wild notes and atmosphere of every venue.
+I made a mental note to myself that I want to return to this city for its famous New Orleans Jazz Festival.

-As much appreciation as we discovered for the music scene in the South, one interesting side effect of this trip was the admiration we gained for our home city of Chicago, the current Blues and Jazz capital in U.S. So many of the musicians and musical genres that started out in the South migrated and flourished in Chicago and became part of our default weekend plans at home.
-We travelled a thousand miles to learn how special our own home was.
+As much appreciation as we discovered for the music scene in the South, one interesting side effect of this trip was the admiration we gained for our home city of Chicago, the current U.S. hotspot for blues and jazz music.
+Many of the musicians and musical genres that started in the South migrated and flourished in Chicago and became part of our default weekend plans at home.
+We traveled a thousand miles to learn how special our own home was.